cnadler86/mp_jpeg/README.md

   - `format`: Pixel format for output (`RGB565_BE`, `RGB565_LE`, `CbYCrY`, `RGB888`).
   - `rotation`: Rotation angle for decoding (0, 90, 180, 270).
 Default 0.
   - `block`: Enable block decoding (default: `False`).
+  - `scale_width` and `scale_height`: Resize the output image to the prvided scale.
+Note: the scale needs to be consistent with the input image and be a multiple of 8.

 - `get_block_counts(jpeg_data)`: Returns the number of blocks that the decoder will need to decode the full image.
 Only needed in case of block==True.
   - `jpeg_data`: JPEG data to decode.